 I referred to this game in another post on learning Squeak, since Stephan Wessels had published a tutorial whose end product looked similar to it.

-Laser Chess was one of the few programs Compute! published that had a lasting legacy, and still does.
+Laser Chess was one of the few programs Compute! published that had a lasting legacy.
 It was originally published in a 1987 edition of Compute!’s Atari ST Disk & Magazine.
 Mike Duppong had won a $5,000 programming contest put on by the magazine, with this game.
 He originally wrote it in Modula-2.
 It was adapted by Compute!’s editors for the Amiga, Commodore 64, Apple II, and the Atari XL/XE, using BASIC and machine code.

 I could see that there was something special about this game, but it was not one that I got into much.
 I was never that good at playing chess to begin with.
 Not to say that chess strategy was necessary here, but rather it evoked its own strategy, and it was complicated in its own way.
 In regular chess you strategize based on the position of pieces and how they can move.
 Here, you strategize mostly by position and orientation of pieces, though it’s possible to capture pieces by just moving yours on an opponent piece’s square, as in regular chess.
 The difference here is each player gets two moves per turn, and every piece can only move one space in a lateral direction (forward, back, or sideways) per move.
 You could move one space diagonally by taking a shortcut that combined a vertical and sideways move, taking up a whole turn.
 You could also rotate a piece, which counted as one move.
 This added another dimension, because most pieces have a reflective surface.
 The reason being that each player has a laser.
 If you positioned your pieces in the right orientation at the right time you could blast an opponent’s piece off the board!
 Firing the laser counted as one move.
 Each side could only fire their laser once per turn.